NSGeophysics/GPRPy/README.md

 You can also directly select one by running either\
 `gprpy p`\
 or\
+`gprpy c`\
+or\
+`python -m gprpy p`\
+or\
-`gprpy c`
+`python -m gprpy c`

 ## Running automatically generated scripts
-To run automatically generated scripts, open the command prompt that can run python, switch to the folder with the automatically generated script and run\
+To run automatically generated scripts, open the command prompt that can run python (for example Anaconda Prompt), switch to the folder with the automatically generated script and run\
 `python myscriptname.py`\
 where myscriptname.py is the name of your automatically generated script.

 ## In case of trouble
 If you have several versions of python installed, for example on a Mac or Linux system, replace in the previous commands\
 `python` with `python3`\